Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Related Work

-Prompting strategies have substantially improved the reasoning ability of LLMs by a large margin \cite{DBLP:journals/corr/abs-2212-09597, DBLP:conf/nips/LewkowyczADDMRS22}.
-An important line of work in this area is Chain-of-Thought (CoT) prompting which elicits the reasoning ability of models by prompting them to imitate the step-by-step reasoning process of humans \cite{DBLP:conf/nips/Wei0SBIXCLZ22,DBLP:conf/nips/KojimaGRMI22,DBLP:journals/corr/abs-2210-00720,DBLP:journals/corr/abs-2205-10625}.
-Another line of work focuses on optimizing the rationales for better consistency and continuity \cite{DBLP:journals/corr/abs-2203-11171,DBLP:journals/corr/abs-2206-02336,DBLP:conf/nips/ZelikmanWMG22,DBLP:journals/corr/abs-2304-09797}.
-A representative one is Self-Consistency (SC), which samples multiple reasoning paths and generate the most consistent answer by majority vote \cite{DBLP:journals/corr/abs-2203-11171}.
-Different from ours, the aforementioned strategies emphasize improving the quality of rationales.
+\paragraph{Reasoning with prompting.} Prompting strategies have substantially improved the reasoning ability of LLMs by a large margin \citep{DBLP:journals/corr/abs-2212-09597, DBLP:conf/nips/LewkowyczADDMRS22}.
+An important line of work in this area is Chain-of-Thought (CoT) prompting which elicits the reasoning ability of models by prompting them to imitate the step-by-step reasoning process of humans \citep{DBLP:conf/nips/Wei0SBIXCLZ22,DBLP:conf/nips/KojimaGRMI22,DBLP:journals/corr/abs-2210-00720,DBLP:journals/corr/abs-2205-10625}.
+Another line of work focuses on optimizing the rationales for better consistency and continuity \citep{DBLP:journals/corr/abs-2203-11171,DBLP:journals/corr/abs-2206-02336,DBLP:conf/nips/ZelikmanWMG22,DBLP:journals/corr/abs-2304-09797}.
+A representative one is Self-Consistency (SC), which samples multiple reasoning paths and generate the most consistent answer by majority vote \citep{DBLP:journals/corr/abs-2203-11171}.
+Different from Self-Polish, the aforementioned strategies emphasize improving the quality of rationales from the answer/reasoning side.
+Our method is a problem-side method, so it is orthogonal to all of them and can be combined with them for further improvement.

-The work that is most similar to ours may be Least-to-Most (LtM) which decomposes the original problem into a series of subproblems that need to be solved sequentially \cite{DBLP:journals/corr/abs-2205-10625}.
-However, LtM is an variant of CoT, and there are indeed differences in motivation and operation process.
-Firstly, LtM emphasizes the decomposition of a complex problem into subproblems, while we emphasize refining the original problem to make it more understandable.
-Secondly, in LtM, subproblems are solved sequentially, requiring the answer of the previous subproblem to tackle the next one, which can lead to fragility in the reasoning chain.
-In contrast, our method allows for the combination of local related conditions to form new conditions parallelly.

-After all, our method is orthogonal to all aforementioned prompting strategies and can be combined with them for further improvement.